Aston Hall

 Aston Hall is a Grade I listed Jacobean house in Aston, Birmingham, England, designed by John Thorpe and built between 1618 and 1635.
 It is a leading example of the Jacobean prodigy house.

-In 1864, the house was bought by Birmingham Corporation, becoming the first historic country house to pass into municipal ownership, and is still owned by Birmingham City Council.
-It is now a community museum managed by the Birmingham Museums Trust and, following a major renovation completed in 2009, is open to the public spring to winter.
+In 1864, the house was bought by Birmingham Corporation, the first historic country house to pass into municipal ownership, and is still owned by Birmingham City Council.
+It is now a community museum managed by the Birmingham Museums Trust and, following a major renovation completed in 2009, is open to the public.

 History

 Using a design by John Thorpe, construction was commenced in April 1618 by Sir Thomas Holte, who finally moved into the hall in 1631.
 The house was completed in April 1635, and is now Grade I listed.
 It sits in a large park, part of which became Villa Park, the home ground of the Aston Villa football club.
+The park is listed Grade II in Historic England's Register of Parks and Gardens.

 The house was severely damaged after an attack by Parliamentary troops in 1643.
 Some of the damage is still evident, and there is a hole in the staircase where a cannonball went through a window and an open door, and into the banister.
 The house remained in the Holte family until 1817, when it was sold and leased by James Watt Jr., son of industrial pioneer James Watt.
 The house was purchased in 1858 by a private company (the Aston Hall and Park Company Ltd) for use as a public park and museum.
 After the company ran into financial difficulties, the house was bought by the Birmingham Corporation in 1864, becoming the first historic country house to pass into municipal ownership.

 Aston Hall was visited by Washington Irving, who wrote about it as Bracebridge Hall, taking the name from Abraham Bracebridge, husband of the last member of the Holte family to live there.
 Irving's The Sketch Book stories described the harmonious warm-hearted English Christmas festivities he experienced while staying in Aston Hall, that had largely been abandoned.
 An Aston Hall custom the owners afforded the servants of the house on Christmas Eve appeared in The Gentleman's Magazine in 1795, which said: "the servants have full liberty to drink, dance, sing, and go to bed when they please."